 The ending throws one last one in, with Hydreigon (Who turns out to be immortal) revealing that you have to leave your friends behind and return to your world, and all their memories of you will be gone once you depart for home.
 However, to both his and your surprise, they manage to defy the laws of the world, as they stillremember you.

 Persona 4 Arena.
-While this is mostly based on speculation, if it proves to be true, then in the end, it turns out that Nyarlathotep is back after being sealed by Tatsuya & co. in Eternal Punishment... and he was ALSO behind Nyx, Erebus AND Izanami from the previous games.
+While this is mostly based on speculation, if it proves to be true, then in the end, it turns out that Nyarlathotep is back after being sealed by Tatsuya and company in Persona 2: Eternal Punishment… and that he was also behind Nyx, Erebus, and Izanami from the previous games.

 Radiant Historia has an in-universe example.
 At one point Stocke randomly pulls his party off the beaten track to fight off someone they all know has no business being this side of the continent, thus rescuing somebody they don't even know yet, and prompting Stocke to dump two-thirds of the plot's worth of reveals on them all before telling them he won't remember any of it the next time they meet and vanishing into thin air.
 From Stocke's (and therefore the player's) perspective, he found all this information out in due course after much legwork and foreshadowing, but when he jumped back in time to head off a Butterfly of Doom, dispensing such future information was the only way to make sure everyone involved would cooperate.